 Program Details

 WSAS receives regular requests for fast-turnaround technical policy briefs during legislative sessions, but also develops whitepapers in anticipation of needs by government agencies, offices, or community organizations.
-As part of their 20-hour time commitment, students in this track will be expected to participate in relevant meetings and contribute to the writing of technical policy briefings and white papers in collaboration with WSAS staff and the CEI Policy Analyst in Residence.
-Quick turnaround technical policy briefings will be approximately one to two pages, and a white paper may be several pages and involve multiple writers.
-When possible, students will directly engage with policy makers and key staff.
+As part of their 20-hour time commitment, Science Policy Analysts are expected to participate in relevant meetings and contribute to the writing of technical policy briefings and white papers in collaboration with WSAS staff.
+Quick turnaround technical policy briefings are approximately one to two pages, while a white paper may be several pages and involve multiple writers.
+When possible, students directly engage with policymakers and key staff.

-Program Director: Dan Schwartz, Director of the UW Clean Energy Institute
+Program Director: Dan Schwartz, UW Clean Energy Institute director

 Contact: ceiapps@uw.edu